jvanstraten/fletcher_streams/README.md

 Primitive layer specification
 -----------------------------

-This layer specifies how a group of OpenTide streams, known as a river, can be used to transfer complex nested types.
+This layer specifies how a group of Tydi streams, known as a river, can be used to transfer complex nested types.
 The "primitive" in the name refers to the fact that such nested types are typically primitives in higher-order data-oriented languages.

-Looking back to the parameters of OpenTide streams, this layer only specifies the values for parameters $M$ and $D$. $M$ is described by way of a list of fields, each with their own bit width.
+Looking back to the parameters of Tydi streams, this layer only specifies the values for parameters $E$ and $D$. $E$ is described by way of a list of fields, each with their own bit width.
 The remaining parameters are independent of the data transferred over the streams, and must be specified independently by the designer, based on the performance/area/complexity considerations of